Visual Planet: Future Technology

 On 17 December 2007, the visualplanet touchfoil appeared on British television via 5's, The Gadget Show.
 The show's presenter, Jon Bentley visited Visualplanet and with his crew, filmed numerous stages of the production process.
 During the eighth and final episode of series 7, the visualplanet touchfoil featured alongside companies such as Microsoft and BT in the "Future Tech" section showing how R&D departments are contributing to the future technology of gadgets.
 This particular Winter Special episode also reviewed products such as watches, personal media players, and batteries.
 This was Visualplanet's first appearance on television.

-Lord Mandelson
+Peter Mandelson

 Advanced Manufacturing

-Lord Mandelson visited visualplanet's Cambridge base on 25 July 2009 launching the advanced manufacturing scheme aimed to offer support to firms trying to make new strides in design, aerospace, electronics and other emerging fields.
+Peter Mandelson visited visualplanet's Cambridge base on 25 July 2009 launching the advanced manufacturing scheme aimed to offer support to firms trying to make new strides in design, aerospace, electronics and other emerging fields.
 The launch was mainly aimed at a £150 million nationwide package of measures aimed at helping businesses develop manufacturing skills.